-Some design styles can be self-explanatory—like bohemian, for instance.
-But some of the most in-demand and influential design styles of the decade require a bit more explanation...and when a new look borrows from other more established styles or puts a fresh spin on a well-loved classic, things only get more complicated from there.
-(We're looking at you, "Scandi-Bohemian".)
+Some interior design styles can be self-explanatory.
+But many of the most in-demand and influential design styles of the last few years require a bit more explanation...and when a new look borrows from other more established styles or puts a fresh spin on a well-loved classic, things only get more complicated from there.

 If you're finding yourself struggling to tell a minimalist interior from a midcentury one, we're here to help.
-While the lines aren't always so cut-and-dry—midcentury style, for instance, often leans heavily on what Scandi designers were doing in that time period—there are a few main tenets of each interior style that can help you ID even the most eclectic home.
-But really, when all else fails, just remember that "eclectic" itself is a perfectly acceptable label.
+While the lines aren't always so cut-and-dry, there are a few main tenets of each interior design style that can help you identify even the most eclectic home.

-Being able to readily identify each style is more than just a clever party trick—it can also help you define your own personal style and seek out more of what you gravitate toward.
+Being able to readily identify each interior design style is more than just a clever party trick—it can also help you define your own personal style and seek out more of what you gravitate toward.
 It can also give you permission to mix and match depending on your intuition and sensibilities, and throw those labels to the wind—if that's what your personal style demands.
-Of course, these styles and trends change rapidly from month to month, so there's always something new to learn—that's some of the excitement of design.
+Of course, these styles and trends change rapidly from month to month, so there's always something new to learn.
 And if you land on a new style all your own, go ahead and give it a name—we might just be writing about it next week.

-Read on to see the most important design styles to know right now, with their key characteristics and insights from designers we love.
+Read on to see the most important design styles to know, with their key characteristics and insights from designers we love.

 This no-holds-barred style is all about mixing bold patterns, bright colors, unexpected textures, and more in a technicolor whirlwind that delights the senses and always leaves a new detail to be noticed.
-There are very few rules when it comes to maximalism, but we always think wallpaper (like this one, created in collaboration with Waller, from DecoratorsBest) is a good starting point, since it immediately ups the ante of the interior without crowding it spatially.
+There are very few rules when it comes to maximalism, but we always think wallpaper is a good starting point since it immediately ups the ante of the interior without crowding it spatially.

-Of course, there's a difference between "maximalist" and "overwhelming"—some editing, to be sure, is still required, though it relies much more on intuition and impulse.
+Of course, there's a difference between "maximalist" and "overwhelming."
+Some editing, to be sure, is still required, though it relies much more on intuition and impulse.
 Be sure to step back every once in a while and take in the room as a whole.
-Or, better yet, snap a cell phone pic to give yourself some impartiality and "distance", allowing you to see if the maximalist style is "working" in your home.
+Or, better yet, snap a pic to give yourself some impartiality and distance, allowing you to see if the maximalist style is working in your home.

 The trend that's here to stay, MCM has our hearts now and forever—but it's also interesting to see this look change and adapt with time.